MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 Leaver scenarios occur when a worker’s employment with the organization is terminated, either voluntarily or involuntarily.
 Oracle HCM ATOM feeds returns data for leavers as documented here: [Fusion Cloud HCM Integration with External Entitlement Management Systems (oracle.com)](https://docs.oracle.com/en/applications/fusion-apps/fusion-human-capital-management/hcmintegration/index.html#leaver).
 Read data from the ATOM feed and construct the SCIM payload.

-To trigger Lifecycle Workflows for leavers, ensure to include the custom SCIM attribute for the employee’s leave date: `urn:ietf:params:scim:schemas:extension:COMPANYAME:1.0:User:TermDate`
+To trigger Lifecycle Workflows for leavers, be sure to include the custom SCIM attribute for the employee’s leave date: `urn:ietf:params:scim:schemas:extension:COMPANYAME:1.0:User:TermDate`

 Use the Oracle HCM field EffectiveDate to set the value for the termination date.